MosesSupposes/Purescript-By-Example/text/chapter2.md

 Try out the interactive mode now.
 If you get stuck at any point, simply use the Reset command `:reset` to unload any modules which may be compiled in memory.

 ## Exercises

  1. (Easy) Use the `pi` constant, which is defined in the `Math` module, to write a function `circleArea` which computes the area of a circle with a given radius.
 Test your function using PSCi (_Hint_: don't forget to import `pi` by modifying the `import Math` statement).
- 1. (Medium) Use `psc-package install` to install the `purescript-globals` package as a dependency.
+ 1. (Medium) Use `spago install` to install the `purescript-globals` package as a dependency.
 Test out its functions in PSCi (_Hint_: you can use the `:browse` command in PSCi to browse the contents of a module).

 ## Conclusion

-In this chapter, we set up a simple PureScript project using the Pulp tool.
+In this chapter, we set up a simple PureScript project using the Spago tool.

 We also wrote our first PureScript function and a JavaScript program which could be compiled and executed either in the browser or in NodeJS.